alecomunian/cmmpy/docs/tutorial.rst

 In the provided Python code, this is done in the function ``run_fp`` of the module ``tool``.
 You can customize this function to suit your particular needs.
-However, if your have modelling assuption akin to the one stated in the companion paper, then you will not need to customize this function too much, maybe even not.
-In fact, the code is written in order to delegate as much as possbile all the parameterization and a big part of the model settings to an editable ``json`` file, to avoid as much as possible edits on the function ``run_fp`` function.
+However, if your have modeling assumption akin to the one stated in the companion paper, then you will not need to customize this function too much, maybe even not.
+In fact, the code is written in order to delegate as much as possible all the parameterization and a big part of the model settings to an editable ``json`` file, to avoid as much as possible edits on the function ``run_fp`` function.
 The content of this ``json`` file is